 Our mission is to provide strong art education to young and old alike and enable them to create extraordinary works of art that are uplifting and encouraging to the human spirit and glorifying to God.

 Programs & Curriculum, Bundles and Art Resources

-Our program packages and resources offer a perfect art program for Christian school, private schools, homeschools or in addition to public school as a supplement.
-View our Educational Products and Offerings HERE to purchase.
-We also have individual ebooks and ebook packages, a series of power points on the elements and principles of art.
+Our Art Intensive Program is perfect art program for Christian schools, private schools, homeschools or in addition to public school as a supplement.
+We also have individual ebooks and ebook packages, a series of power points on the elements and principles of art, art history, and techniques in media that provide excellent and exciting lesson ideas.
 We encourage you to go to Rainbow Resources HERE where they carry our books and offer free lessons here.

 Do you have a student you feel is gifted in the visual arts and you are asking yourself what is the best opportunity for them?

 Visual Manna has an art internship available.
 Click HERE for more details about internship opportunities.